chl33/Plant133/instructions.md

 10. In the device web interface, select the plant to be configured.
 Select the minimum and maximum soil moisture levels you want, and select the number of seconds you want the pump to run at each iteration of watering.
 Try 1 second for a small pot and 3 seconds for a medium-sized pot.
 11. Enable watering, and enable reservoir water detection.
 12. Fill the reservoir with water.
-13. Monitor the plant-watering and tweak settings so it works how you would like.
+13. Monitor the plant-watering and tweak settings so it works the way you want it to.
+14. You get bonus points for setting up Grafana and creating a dashboard to show how well the watering is working.
+15. You can even more bonus points for using Home Assistant to send you a phone alert you when the reservoir is out of water.